dbrgn/rn2xx3-rs/README.md

 # rn2xx3: Rust Driver for RN2483 / RN2903 LoRaWAN modules

 This is a `no_std` / `embedded_hal` compatible Rust driver for the RN2483 and
 the RN2903 LoRaWAN modules.
-The library will not do any dynamic allocations.
+The library works without any dynamic allocations.

 Status: The library can join and transmit uplinks, but not all commands are handled yet.
-For a list of commands, see [#10](https://github.com/dbrgn/rn2xx3-rs/issues/10).
+For a list of implemented (and yet to be implemented) commands, see [#10](https://github.com/dbrgn/rn2xx3-rs/issues/10).

 Docs: https://docs.rs/rn2xx3/